Carbon nanotube nanomotor: Arrays of nanoactuators

-Due to the miniscule magnitude of output generated by a single nanoactuator the necessity to use arrays of such actuators to accomplish a higher task comes into picture.
+Due to the minuscule magnitude of output generated by a single nanoactuator the necessity to use arrays of such actuators to accomplish a higher task comes into picture.
 Conventional methods like chemical vapor deposition (CVD) allow the exact placement of nanotubes by growing them directly on the substrate.
 However, such methods are unable to produce very high qualities of MWNT.
 Moreover, CVD is a high temperature process that would severely limit the compatibility with other materials in the system.
 A Si substrate is coated with electron beam resist and soaked in acetone to leave only a thin polymer layer.
 The substrate is selectively exposed to a low energy electron beam of an SEM that activates the adhesive properties of the polymer later.
 This forms the basis for the targeting method.
 The alignment method exploits the surface velocity obtained by a fluid as it flows off a spinning substrate.
-MWNTs are suspended in orthodicholrobenzene (ODCB) by ultrasonication in an aquasonic bath that separates most MWNT bundles into individual MWNTs.
+MWNTs are suspended in orthodicholrobenzene (ODCB) by ultrasonication in an Aquasonic bath that separates most MWNT bundles into individual MWNTs.
 Drops of this suspension are then pipetted one by one onto the center of a silicon substrate mounted on a spin coater rotating at 3000 rpm.
-Each subsequent drop of the suspension is pipetted only after the previous drop has completely dried to ensure larger density and better alignment of the MWNTs (90% of the MWNTs over 1 µm long lie within 1°).
+Each subsequent drop of the suspension is pipetted only after the previous drop has completely dried to ensure larger density and better alignment of the MWNTs (90% of the MWNTs over 1 μm long lie within 1°).
 Standard electron beam lithography is used to pattern the remaining components of the nanoactuators.